 Since consumers rely so heavily on the recommendations of others to find new businesses, you don’t want the idea that your business is old-fashioned to spread.
 Once an online review is left that you don’t accept credit cards, that will be a difficult notion to correct.

 Fortunately, there are two things you can do to make sure you aren’t losing out on potential customers in the short or long term:

-First, make sure you can accept all types of credit cards.
+1. Make sure you can accept all types of credit cards.

 Based on this data, it’s clear you could lose out on business if you don’t accept credit cards.
 In the short term, not accepting credit cards could alienate over a third of potential customers (customers who could become regulars).
 In the long term, it could affect your reputation.

 So you want to make sure that you have the right hardware and software to accept all types of credit card payments — whether that’s magstripe, chip, or contactless cards, or Visa, Mastercard, Discover, or American Express.

 2. Look forward (so you don’t get left behind).

 While most people use cash, credit, or debit, more and more people are starting to use mobile payments.
 Our study found that 26 percent of consumers have used mobile payments, but that number increases with younger generations (xennials, millennials, and Gen Zers).